#EngagerTestimonials 8: Sydney Greiner, UMA

 Sydney Greiner is the face of #EngagerTestimonials 8.
-She is a student at the University of Mannheim working on the Engaged with society team.
+She is a student at the University of Mannheim working with the Engaged with society team.
 Her focus is enhancing social involvement at universities.

 What are your current areas of responsibility?